 Q: Where are you from?
 Where did you grow up?

-Q: Where did you go to school?
+Q: Where did you go to high school and college?

 A: I attended High School at Chelmsford High and when it was time to come to college I went to Assumption College in Worcester for my grad and undergraduate degree.

 Q: In high school/college did you always know that you wanted to work in a school environment?
 If you had any other professions, what were they?

 A: I always knew i wanted to work with high school students and people in general, and I've always liked helping people go through their problems, i'm a good listener.
 I’ve always been in school counseling.
 At one point I worked with middle schoolers, then just specifically high schoolers and then just seniors.
 Now i work with almost everyone, it’s always been a job inside a job.

 Q:What's your job position?
 What's your role in the school?

 A: My position is College: College and Career readiness/guidance director.
 My job is to ensure that early as possible students are aware of opportunities outside of high school, maybe even as far as 6th grade teachers and other people should always be willing to be open to helping their students and let doors open for students.
 We make kids prepared so even if they wanted to go straight to a career in the beginning of their high school journey, but want to switch when they are a senior they can because we prepared them for that.